R-Kanhai/LG_Dashboard/README.md

 ## 📌 Overview

 ReckDriveLogistics operates a multi-hub delivery network and needed a single source of truth to monitor daily operations — order volume, delivery performance, hub throughput, driver behavior, and vehicle reliability.
-This project translates that business need into a two-dashboard Power BI solution with four focused pages, each designed around a specific business question and audience.
+This project translates that business need into a two-dashboard Power BI solution with four focused pages, each designed around a specific business question and audience

 ---